MicrosoftDocs/VBA-Docs/api/Word.Frameset.FrameDefaultURL.md

 # Frameset.FrameDefaultURL property (Word)

-Returns or sets the Web page or other document to be displayed in the specified frame when the frames page is opened.
+Returns or sets the webpage or other document to be displayed in the specified frame when the frames page is opened.
 Read/write  **String**.

 ## Syntax